 - Step 2: Pour the sugar into the bowl and cook for three minutes, precisely.
 This is the right time for a 1050 watt microwave.

 - Step 3: After three minutes, the mixture will turn to a beautiful gold-brown color—the lighter the color, the sweeter the caramel.
-Quickly add 2 tbsp of water to the caramelized sugar.
-A darker color produces a slightly more bitter taste – cook to your liking.
+Quickly add 2 tablespoon of water to the caramelized sugar.
+A darker color produces a slightly more bitter taste - cook to your liking.

 - If you are using ramekins, pour quickly in molds, and allow to harden.